 Attending one of the massage therapy schools in Ohio will place you in a historic career.
 By that we mean that Ohio was the first state to license massage therapists, beginning in 1916.
 Ohio also is unique in that it defines massage as a "limited branch of the practice of medicine" rather than an alternative therapy or allied health field as in other states.
 To become a massage therapist in OH, you will learn basic science of the body, as well as business skills, law, ethics and practice in a hands-on teaching clinic to learn the skills and techniques of the trade.
 Massage therapy lets practitioners make a healthy difference in their clients' lives.
 Becoming a licensed massage therapist in Ohio may let you match your values, goals and needs with an education that prepares you to realize your vision.

 Ohio licenses must be renewed by January 31 of every odd-numbered year.
-It costs $30 to renew your license, and the board requires at least 8 hours of cosmetology continuing education classes per renewal period.
-Instructors must complete an additional 8 hours of Instructor-Only continuing education.
+It costs $30 to renew your license, and the board requires at least no hours of cosmetology continuing education classes per renewal period.
+Instructors must complete 8 hours of Instructor-Only continuing education.
 One hour of continuing education must be dedicated to human trafficking.
 If the renewal is late, it's $75.
 If you get an independent contractor's license, the license is $60 if renewed on time, $105 if late.
 The original cost of the independent contractor's license is $75.

-This industry is expected to see growth near 20% by 2020.
+This industry is expected to see growth near 28% by 2026.
 Students completing an education program tailored to this specialty can be prepared to take advantage of this growth.
-Massage practitioners in Ohio earn an annual mean salary of $34,280, according to the U.S. Bureau of Labor Statistics.
+Massage practitioners in Ohio earn an annual mean salary of $40,410, according to the U.S. Bureau of Labor Statistics.
 The pay range for the state is approximately $17,620 to $58,740.
 These salary figures were included in the BLS 2010 report, and were calculated before tips.

 The state of Ohio is often cited as having great educational opportunities for massage therapists.
 Massage colleges in Ohio can offer you a chance to embark on a new career.
 Finding the right school is important, and there are a number of Ohio massage schools that offer excellent opportunities for the expanding field of massage and wellness.